Clyburn, architect of Biden's court pledge, pushes his pick

 “Everybody says, ‘Well, that’s the way you need to go, to go to the Supreme Court,‘” Clyburn said, of the appellate level.
 “I’ve never agreed to that, but you know, I don’t have to agree with all the rules that I have to play by.”

 Last month, Biden officially submitted Childs’ name for an open slot on the circuit court.
-Her Senate hearing had been expected next week, which would have given Childs a closely watched audition of sorts, but staffers said Friday that had been delayed.
+Her Senate hearing had been expected this coming week, which would have given Childs a closely watched audition of sorts, but staffers said Friday that had been delayed.

 In interviews over recent days, Clyburn has argued that, if Childs were nominated, she could win the backing of South Carolina’s two Republican senators, Lindsey Graham and Tim Scott — an enticing prospect for Biden, offering the possibility of a pick that could satisfy the party and also win bipartisan support.